 Lifestyle creep is almost interchangeable with the term Lifestyle inflation.
 They really mean almost the exact, if not the same thing.
-What it means is that when someone makes more money or their income increases on a recurring basis, what they do is spend that extra money on stuff, experiences, or whatever.
+What it means is that when someone makes more money or their income increases on a recurring basis or over time, or they make a one time windfall, what they do is spend that extra money on stuff, experiences, often meaningless material items, or whatever.
+Or their “taste” increases, and they think/demand only high quality, perfect “stuff”.
 The concept is often times referred to as “Keeping up with the Jones” or being in the “Rat race”.

 Not matter what you call it, lifestyle creep is really the American way for the vast majority of people.
 They just spend and spend, go into debt, and live on the edge.
-This is proven by the miniscule savings rate of 2.5%, record credit card debt, delinquent car loans, and other data points.
+This is proven by the miniscule savings rate of 2.5%, record credit card debt, delinquent car loans, and other data points even though the job market is booming.
 However for those who make a conscious decision, and have the self-discipline/control to not give in to lifestyle creep, that is when you can really start to get ahead, hit your financial goals or build wealth and get out of the rate race.
+Maybe even join the FIRE community.

 Examples of lifestyle inflation/creep

-Lets give an example of Lifestyle creep to help you visualize it.
+Let me give an example of Lifestyle creep to help you visualize it.
 Let’s say a married family is currently making 75,000 per year, and saving 3% of that pre-tax, or $2250 per year.
-Note the 3% rate is right around the average savings rate in the United States.
+Note the 3% rate is right around the average savings rate in the United States, but it may be even on the higher end according to some data points including from Bankrate.
 They are paying their bills off the 75K of income, taking an annual vacation, etc. The family may very well be happy in what they have and what they are accomplishing in life, including financially, emotionally, and socially.

 Now lets say the wife gets a raise and the household income goes up to $90,000 per year, which is a 15K pre-tax raise.
 At the $75,000 per year rate the family was getting by, paying the bills, living life and doing well.
-And they were mostly happy.
+They were saving a little money each year, and they were mostly happy.

 Now they have an extra 15K in pre-tax income.
 Instead of keeping their expenses at the same 75K level (or close to it) they start spending more money each month.
 Maybe they see their neighbors who have “more” (whatever that means) or they read articles about people, monitor facebook feeds, or watch TV and see flashy material items or people having experiences.
 So the family says to themselves “Hey, we are making more money, lets buy that fancy car” or “take that trip” like their neighbor or they may see on some Facebook feed.